How to Take Passport Photos at Home (2025): Government-Accepted Requirements

 You don’t need a specific passport photo app.
 Take a portrait first and edit it later to fit the passport photo specifications.
 Our online editor works great with a smartphone.

 Some passport photo apps require you to align the photo perfectly while taking it.
-I don’t recommend you using such apps.
-The alignment is hard to get right at this phase if you want to get everything else right at the same time.
+I don’t recommend using such apps.
+Alignment is hard to get right at this phase if you want to get everything else right simultaneously.
 It’s better to focus first on just taking a good portrait.
 You can edit, align, and crop the photo later.
-Most importantly, these kind of apps can force you to take the picture from a non-optimal distance, causing distortion.
+Most importantly, these apps can force you to take the picture from a non-optimal distance, causing distortion.

 I recommend you select portrait mode when taking a passport photo with a smartphone.